What Is A Genicular Nerve Block?

 Having a genicular nerve block for pain management during and after knee surgery recovered faster, had lower pain scores, and took less than half the dosages of opioids during their recovery and up to a week afterward than patients who did not receive a genicular nerve block.

-How is a Genicular Nerve Block performed?
+How Is A Genicular Nerve Block Performed?

 Unlike some nerve blocks that target a single nerve, a genicular nerve block is placed in at least three separate locations in the knee for best results, which are located at the top of the knee, on the inside and outside of the knee, and below the knee on the inside of the leg.